ATHARV-YOGI/Hacktoberfest-2024/README.md

 WARNING: Giving repetitive commands may cause latency and the visualizer may behave unexpectedly.
 Please give a new command only after the current command's execution is done.

-Available Controls inside Sorting Visualizer:-
+Available Controls inside Algorithm Visualizer:-

 - Use 0 to Generate a different randomized list.
 - Use 1 to start Selection Sort Algorithm.